-When using WebSphere MQ Version 6.0 as a transaction manager, data sources in coordinated message flows cannot connect to 32-bit DB2 instances.
+When you use WebSphere MQ Version 6.0 as a transaction manager in a 64-bit environment, data sources in coordinated message flows cannot connect to 32-bit DB2 instances.
 If data sources in your coordinated message flows connect to DB2, ensure that they only connect to 64-bit DB2 instances.